harshita-gupta/cs262-wire-protocol-message-app/readme.md

 Fixes to make:

--0.5 Does not support use of regular expressions to parse list of users.

 -0.25 If someone tries to login with a user that has more than 5 characters the server will not have the expected behavior (returning a message saying wrong username).
 CLIENT-SIDE FIXED.
 SERVER-SIDE?????

 - At one point when I tried to log in, I got an error about the string size in struct.unpack (The string it was trying to unpack on the client side did not match 5-character size), though I didn't track down exactly where it came from, as the error didn't occur on a few future attempts.

-- There is no sort of client-side error information if the user enters an invalid username.

 - There is no server-side enforcement of much of the specification!
 For example, the client currently verifies that the username is 5 characters long, but the server does no checks.